user163/Ed25519-from-the-scratch/README.md

 When decompressing a point, it is exploited that the modulus is congruent to 5 modulo 8 (p mod 8 = 5) and the Legendre solution is used, see [Prime or prime power modulus][3_2].
 The details are described in [RFC 8032, Chapter 5.1.3 Decoding][3_3] and an example implementation in Python is given in [RFC 8032, Chapter 6 Ed25519 Python Illustration][3_4].
 A derivation or more in-depth explanation of the mathematical formulas can be found in [Re-Deriving the edwards25519 Decoding Formulas][3_5].

+The tests compress and decompress the base point and a number of other points.

 [1]: https://en.wikipedia.org/wiki/Twisted_Edwards_curve#Addition_on_twisted_Edwards_curves
 [2]: https://en.wikipedia.org/wiki/Twisted_Edwards_curve#Doubling_on_twisted_Edwards_curves